 Do you have a natural desire to care for others?
 Is caring something that you could quite happily turn into a career?

 Nursing is one of the harder careers on this list to get into – in most cases, nurses must obtain a nursing degree before they can start working in this field.
+There are a variety of nursing programs that can be completed within 2-6 years depending on your previous education and level of credential you are seeking.

 Whilst it does require a fair amount of medical know-how to become a nurse, having natural caring instincts is vital to the role – you are there to look after the sick and injured and make them feel comfortable.
 Nurses aren’t just employed at hospitals, but also at local clinics, on cruise ships and on an at-home basis.